 Most teachers opt to provide students with inexpensive tempra paints and large brushes, but you can definitely use a whole range of products and add as much detail as you want to your paper mache.

 Things to Add to Your Project

 Below are a few things you can add to your project once the glue is dry:

 - Lightweight plastic beads

 To find all these supplies as well as the liquid white glue needed for the initial paper mache layers, check your local hobby store, art supply shop or online vendors to order everything you’re looking for.

-Finally, make sure to wear casual clothing that you don’t mind getting dirty while making your paper mache (if you’re in a school setting, ask students to do the same) and make sure there’s a large space to create your project, free of debris, carpeted flooring and other areas that you don’t want to accidentally spill glue on.
+Finally, make sure to wear casual clothing that you don’t mind getting dirty in.
+And while making paper mache if you’re in a school setting, ask students to do the same.
+Ensure there’s a large space to create your project, free of debris, carpeted flooring, and other areas.